yogyogi/ASP.NET-Core-CMS/README.md

 In the CMS go to `Page > Add Menu`.
 There are 2 sets of textboxes, on on the right side and other on the bottom.

-On the right side text box you add menu items.
+On the right side text boxes you add menu items.
 So add 'Home' for name field and 'home' for slug field.

 On the bottom text boxes you give the menu name.
 So add 'Main' for name and select 'Active' for status.